zerobearing2/itslog/README.md

 `itslog` is a log formatter designed to aid rails development.

 The formatting will prepend all log statements with a colored header and additional information about the statement.
+The information and structure of the new statements is customizable through configuration.

 [timestamp] [rails namespace] [log message], example: